 If any collaborative partner fails to develop or sell any product in which we have rights, our business may be negatively affected.
-While we believe that our collaborative partners will have sufficient motivation to continue their funding, development and commercialization activities, we cannot be sure that any of these collaborations will be continued or result in commercialized products.
-The failure of a corporate partner to continue funding any particular program could delay or stop the development or commercialization of any products resulting from such program.
+While we believe that our collaborative partners will have sufficient motivation to continue their funding, development and commercialization activities for our potential products, we cannot be sure that any of these collaborations will be continued or result in commercialized products.
+The failure of a corporate partner to continue funding any particular program could delay or stop the development or commercialization of any of our products resulting from such program.